dimroc/blog/_drafts/etl-language-showdown-pt2.md

 ## Questions and Concerns from [Part 1](/2014/09/29/etl-language-showdown/)

 1. Why am I writing to an intermediary file?
 Why don't I do it all in memory?
+Now I do.

     This comparison was derived from a larger ETL process that spanned multiple computers and therefore used intermediary files to pass along the information.
 This cookie-cutter experiment has no need for this,